lfriedri/highratepose/README.md

 ```
 python example_pose_pipeline.py /home/pi/models/movenet_single_pose_lightning_ptq_edgetpu.tflite
 ```
+Note that in the example callback there is a 5ms `sleep` command to simulate some processing time.
+You can leave that away in your own callback code.

 If you use the `PosePipeline` class from your own code, you can provide a custom `callback` function, that will be called for every new frame and receives the current frame data and the detected human pose keypoints as arguments.
 Note that you should not reference the frame and the pose data longer than during the callback.
 If you need to do so, you should make a copy, because they are only memory views.